-I’ve been thinking a lot about ageing.
+I’ve been thinking a lot about aging.
 You know, I’m approaching 50 and entering a slightly different category of life.
 One thing that really struck me recently was the death of the poet Mary Oliver.
 It’s something she said in an interview that was replayed upon her death.
-She noticed that as she got older her poems got shorter and shorter, and I’ve been reflecting on that because this book has significantly fewer pictures than previous books, which I was really adamant about.
+She noticed that as she got older, her poems got shorter and shorter, and I’ve been reflecting on that because this book has significantly fewer pictures than previous books, which I was really adamant about.
 It’s funny, because I used to make this joke about how many pictures a photo book should have, and it should be your age.
 Like, you should only do a book of 80 pictures when you’re 80 years old.
 My number’s going down now as I get older.
-It’s just the stripping away of "look how fancy I am" and "look how clever I am", and let’s just sink into the heart of the matter – what a beautiful mystery other human beings are.
+It’s just the stripping away of "look how fancy I am" and "look how clever I am," and let’s just sink into the heart of the matter—what a beautiful mystery other human beings are.

 I Know How Furiously Your Heart is Beating by Alec Soth will be published by MACK on March 15, 2019.